How many ISAs can you have at the same time?

 This money can be distributed across any combination of the three main types of ISAs – so cash ISA, stocks and shares ISA or innovative finance ISA.

-However, you can only pay £4,000 a year into your LISA.
+If you’re eligible for a LISA, you can only pay £4,000 a year into it.

-And if you contribute the full amount, you can only pay up to £16,000 into your main ISA in that tax year.
+Contributing the full amount means you’ll only be able to pay up to £16,000 into your other ISAs in that tax year.

 How many ISAs can you have at the same time?